LexTango's 2nd Sunday Milonga in Lexington, Kentucky

 If you are new to the milonga scene, you may be interested to

-know the codes of etiquette that are followed at 2nd Sunday.
-These
+the globe, and that are followed at 2nd Sunday.
+These are not

-1. Many of our men invite women to dance with the "cabeceo",
+1. Men invite women to dance with the "cabeceo", so

-so ladies: watch for it.
+ladies: watch for it.
 Some men might invite ladies directly.
+Either

 2. Argentine Tango dancers flow in a counter clock wise rotation